-Communication between the developers and subject-matter experts is critical to the success of complex software development projects.
+Communication between developers and subject-matter experts is critical to the success of complex software development projects.
 To optimize communication, it is helpful when both technical and subject-matter experts speak the same language.
-Domain Driven Design (DDD) provides this language through terms, taxonomies, models, and patterns shared between all involved stakeholders.
+Domain Driven Design (DDD) provides this language through terms, taxonomies, models and patterns shared between all involved stakeholders.
 This simplifies communication and ensures a suitable target solution for the desired software system.

 The accredited training course is part of the Advanced Level of the iSAQB certification for software architects (CPSA-A) and is based on the corresponding iSAQB “Domain-Driven Design (DDD)” curriculum.

 After completing this course, you will be familiar with the following topics: